 There are two main processes in vaccine design: live (attenuated) vaccines and inert (inactivated) vaccines.
 Live or attenuated vaccines, such as those against measles, mumps and rubella require an infectious agent that is still alive, but which has lost its power to infect due to chemical treatments.
 Other vaccines, like rabies, are created by suppressing infectious agents living in viruses.
 Or as with tetanus, only a harmless part of the bacteria is used.
 These are called inert or inactivated vaccines.

-At least nine other pharmaceutical or biotech companies are working hard to present a vaccine candidate that may hit the market soon.
-Search the Internet for the names of these companies and identify a specific characteristic of the vaccine they are producing.
+At least nine other pharmaceutical or biotech companies are working hard to present a vaccine candidate likely to hit the market soon.
+Search the Internet for the names of these companies and give a particular characteristic of the vaccine they are producing.
 You can use a document like Padlet to collect and compare your data.

 To get activity suggestions for teachers, you must subscribe to the Teacher or School version guides!Log in